 McKnight Doctoral Fellowship

 The McKnight Doctoral Fellowship Program is designed to address the underrepresentation of African American and Hispanic faculty at colleges and universities in the State of Florida by increasing the pool of citizens qualified with Ph.D. degrees to teach at the college and university levels.
 This is a state-wide Florida program administered through the Florida Education Fund (FEF).
 Applications are available on the FEF website.
 Both FAMU and FSU are qualifying intuitions with the Florida Educational Fund.

 Funding Application Resources

-The FSU Office of Graduate Fellowships and Awards is available to assist all current and prospective College of Engineering students with articulating their interests and ambitions in support of identifying and applying for external fellowships, scholarships, grants, and awards.
+The FSU Office of Graduate Fellowships and Awards is available to assist all current and prospective College of Engineering students (from either FSU or FAMU) with articulating their interests and ambitions in support of identifying and applying for external fellowships, scholarships, grants, and awards.
 Through their holistic approach, they are able to walk alongside students throughout the entire application process, offering tailored guidance at every step along the way.